Funded by: The Government of Australia – Department of Foreign Affairs and Trade (DFAT)

 - Assessing data: The project team will assess the spatial data that is currently available in the selected cities, analyse available data and plan how to address gaps.

 - Capacity building: A needs assessment will be conducted at the start of the project to assess capacity gaps and identify the most effective approach to collect data, update and maintain databases, and carry out analysis.
+A knowledge portal of analysed data will also be developed.
 Capacity building on data analysis and updating will be provided for LAs.

 - Data collection: Up-to-date satellite images of all selected cities will be analysed to obtain information on key indicators.
 Data gathered will be disaggregated by gender and age.
 Random field sampling will be subsequently used to verify data assumptions and secondary data will be obtained from Ministries and key partners.
 Primary data collection will be carried out in the capital cities in each province, except in the Western Province, where much of the data is available.